jarif87/movie-tv-genre-detector/README.md

 # Data Preprocessing

 ***In the dataset's initial state, it comprised 27 distinct genres.
 Subsequent analysis revealed that four of these genres appeared to be uncommon, potentially representing custom genres created by users.
 Consequently, these rare genres were excluded, leaving a refined dataset containing 23 genres.Further refinement involved the removal of descriptions lacking any associated genres.
 As a result, the dataset now comprises 21,753 samples, each with a well-defined genre.***

+# Model Training

+***I performed fine-tuning on a pre-trained Roberta-Base model obtained from HuggingFace Transformers.
+The process utilized the Fastai library and Blurr, an extension for leveraging HuggingFace Transformers with Fastai.
+For those interested, the notebook used for training the model is accessible and can be viewed for detailed insights into the training procedure [here](https://github.com/jarif87/Movie_Tvshow_Genre_Classification/blob/main/notebooks/movie_tvshow_genres_Classification.ipynb)***